 When is the next eclipse?
 See dates for 2017 and 2018 solar and lunar eclipses.
-The greatest sky spectacle of 2017 is the first Total Solar Eclipse over the U.S. mainland in 38 years.
+The greatest sky spectacle is first Total Solar Eclipse over the U.S. mainland in 38 years.

 What is an Eclipse?

-A lunar eclipse occurs when the full Moon enters the shadow of Earth, which cuts off all or part of the sunlight reflected off the Moon.
+- A lunar eclipse occurs when the full Moon enters the shadow of Earth, which cuts off all or part of the sunlight reflected off the Moon.
+Lunar eclipses are technically visible from the entire night side of Earth, but during a penumbral eclipse, the dimming of the Moon’s illumination is slight.
 Learn more about lunar terminology.

 August 7, 2017: Partial eclipse of the Moon.
 This eclipse will not be visible from North America but can be seen from the western Pacific Ocean, Oceania, Australia, New Zealand, Asia, Africa, Europe, and easternmost tip of South America.